blablablasealsaresoft/TGPrediction/docs/WALLET_FIX_SUMMARY.md

 ## Important Notes

 ⚠️ **Master Encryption Key**
-- Generated on first run
+- Provision `WALLET_ENCRYPTION_KEY` before starting the bot
-- Shown in logs
+- Generate with `python scripts/rotate_wallet_key.py --generate-new-key` or issue from your KMS
-- **SAVE IT to `.env`**
+- **Store it in a secure secret manager** and load via environment variables
-- Without it, all wallets are lost!
+- Without it, encrypted wallets cannot be decrypted!

 📋 **Database Migration**
 - New users: Automatic